 - Reflect on one’s own learning, and make constructive use of feedback.

 The Graduate Diploma offers similar skills in a compressed 9-month course, while the MA courses and research degrees develop academic and critical abilities at the level of advanced study and professional research.

 Three of our postgraduate courses provide specialist education required for careers in conservation and the arts.
 Virtually all graduates of the MA in the Conservation of Wall Painting, the Postgraduate Diploma in the Conservation of Easel Paintings, and the MA in Curating the Art Museum have gone on to careers in these specialist fields.

 The Courtauld Careers Service offers bespoke, confidential and impartial one-to-one careers guidance to students right from the start through to graduation and beyond, whatever their stage of professional development.

-Students can follow a comprehensive careers education programme, called the Courtauld Association Careers Certificate, that is designed to help them to explore their career options, develop essential career management and employability skills, and receive labour market informaton and useful tips from alumni and employers.
+Students can follow a comprehensive careers education programme, called the Courtauld Institute Careers Programme that is designed to help them to explore their career options, develop essential career management and employability skills, and receive labour market information and useful tips from alumni and employers.
 Those who attend a required number of sessions can join an exclusive alumni networking event at the end of the programme.
 Each year students secure job opportunities at this event.